 Voice Surgery (By our University of Miami ENT surgeon)

 It is worth remembering that the differences between male and female features differ with age, ethnicity, genetics, and the age hormone replacement therapy began.

 The breasts are the central part of the female form.
 While it comes in various shapes and sizes, it provides the body with a definition that is unique to the gender.
 For many transwomen, estrogen therapy allows the breasts to develop.
 The breasts begin

 to bud during the sixth month of treatment.
-While some patients are happy with the natural development, many undergo breast enhancement to attain a figure that
+While some patients are happy with the natural development, many undergo breast enhancement to attain a figure that is definitively feminine.

 Commonly known as “Gender Dysphoria”, it refers to the internal and emotional conflict many transgender individuals experiences.
 Transgender people do not feel their gender identity corresponds to the gender that was assigned to them at birth and will display behaviors that are often associated with the opposite gender.

 Not all transgender women are the same.
 In most cases, the amount of surgery a transwoman undergoes correlates to the level of dysphoria they experience.
 A trans woman who undergoes Gender Confirmation Surgery in her genitalia may not desire to undergo breast surgery.
 Some transwomen who have undergone chest and genitalia surgery may not wish to opt for facial surgery.
 It all depends on the experiences and needs of the individual.

 Mental health evaluations are required before beginning Hormone Replacement Therapy.
 While the method has been met with controversy from the Transgender community, it is a procedure that safeguards their emotional stability and as well as their future.
 But most often than not, transwomen who have made it this far are very certain about their decisions.
 One letter from a mental health therapist is required for top surgery and two letters for bottom surgery.